HandokoDwi7/WorldHappiness2022_Global_Regional_Cluster_Analysis/README.md

 # WorldHappiness2022_Global_Regional_Cluster_Analysis
- In this notebook the World Happiness report of the year 2022, taken from Kaggle, is analyzed globally, regionally, and also in cluster manner
+In this notebook the World Happiness report of the year 2022, taken from [Kaggle](https://www.kaggle.com/datasets/mathurinache/world-happiness-report), is analyzed.
+The major aim of the analysis is to find the most important features affecting the happiness score both globally and regionally.
+Additionally, cluster analysis will also be carried out by means of KMeans module.
+Click here to see the project : [WorldHappiness2022_Global_Regional_Cluster_Analysis.ipynb]